Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 By County Ordinance 130, loud music and construction noises are allowed between the hours of 7 am and 10:00 pm.
 The Sheriff has the authority to approve or deny a request on a case by case basis.
 The cost is $5.00 per day, due in cash at the time of the approval by the Sheriff.

 The Recorders Office is open daily 8-4:30 Monday- Friday.
-We remain open during lunch hours.
+We do remain open during lunch hours with limited staffing.

 For tax penalty information, please